 Energy, information and computation in cells

-How do cells perform computation?2 And what is it that requires energy?
+How do cells perform computation?
+Sensing the chemical gradient, Random walks, Slime molds etc. What is it that requires energy?
 Is everything inside a cell only driven by thermodynamics and a careful design of free energy cascade?
 Do these processes have any fundamental limitations that biological systems have to obey?

 As it turns out, reality is not so simple.